 Jeffrey Walter has specialized in public agency law for almost 40 years.
-He serves as City Attorney for the cities of Martinez, Novato and Sonoma.
+He recently retired as the City Attorney for the cities of Martinez (after 38 years), Novato (after 29 years) and Sonoma (after 13 years).
 He previously served as City Attorney of Benicia (1985-1992); Cotati (1981-2007); and the Town of Corte Madera (1988-2015).
 He also serves as special counsel to the Sonoma County Civil Service Commission representing the Commission in its disciplinary hearing proceedings.
 He has represented other districts and agencies.

 His practice focuses on all aspects of municipal law, including land use regulation, local taxation, development fees, elections, initiatives and referenda, and cannabis regulations.
 Jeffrey has been actively involved in a variety of public law issues and has presented at conferences and seminars.

 Jeffrey has been actively involved in the advancement of the legal profession, having served as the President of the Sonoma County Bar Association and co-founder of the Sonoma County Young Lawyers Association.
 He has served as one of Sonoma County Bar Association’s delegates to the State Bar conventions and was a member of the California Trial Lawyers Association.